metu-balance/imbalance-baselines/README.md

 # imbalance-baselines

 This is a Python library providing:
-* Tools for creating imbalanced datasets from balanced ones, using different sampling methods
 * Tools for training ResNets on imbalanced datasets
+* Sampling methods to be used in imbalanced learning
 * Loss functions to be used during training and utilities for the calculation of the required hyperparameters

 The functions use 64-bit floating number (double) precision.